Paid partnership with Osprey.

 Best backpack for: Backpacking, Extended trip, Weekend Breaks and trips where the ground will be even/paved for more than 50% of the time.

-Enrico wasn’t so keen on the wheels idea – he wanted a regular backpack.
-So he took the Fairpoint 70.
+Enrico wasn’t so keen on the idea of wheels – he wanted a regular backpack.
+So he took the Farpoint 70.
 It became a competition throughout the trip – who chose the better bag.
 He insists it was him, and the Fairpoint 70 is a great backpack for a backpacking trip.
 It’s really light (lighter than the Sojourn as it doesn’t have the wheels and frame).
 It opens out like a suitcase rather than top loading, so it’s really easy for accessing your stuff.
 It also has a detachable travel pack, which was really useful during the trip.
 Enrico kept his attached to the main pack when flying and took a separate larger daypack as hand luggage.
 So then we had two options for a daypack depending on what we were doing.
 I’m still glad I chose the Sojourn, but if we had visited more ‘off the beaten path’ locations, then the female version of this bag would have been my choice (Fairview).

 Best backpack for: Backpacking, Extended trip, Destinations with uneven roads and boats!